risawitama/verbose-potato/README.md

-## It’s hard to explain puns to kleptomaniacs, because they take everything literally.
+## Why are mummys scared of vacation?
+They're afraid to unwind.